nickrspence/Olist-eCommerce-Analyses/README.md

     3) Created 8 tables in MySQL with identical columns as cleaned CSV files (see Olist_ETL file)
     4) Ran 8 LOAD INFILE queries to load the data into each SQL table (see Olist_ETL file)
     5) Validated that all the data was imported without error and fully

+<H3> Power BI Visualizations </H3>

+- Two Power BI dashboards are attached in PDF form in the projet files section.
+Unfortunately I am unable to share the interactive versions with no Power BI Pro license account.
+1. Sales Dashboard
+2. Website Activity Dashboard